Khul': Jordan, Morocco, and Syria

-In Morocco, if a woman is coerced or harassed by her husband, the husband has no entitlement to compensation.
+In Morocco, if a woman is coerced or harassed by her husband, he is not entitled to compensation.
 In Morocco and Syria, compensation other than money can include child care or custody.
-In Jordan, a new law has been recently passed that allows a woman to end her marriage by using the principle of khulʿ itself if she returns her dower.
-Earlier it was only given on certain grounds.
-Within the first two years of passing this law, the courts saw an exponential increase in khulʿ lawsuits.
-The law has yet to be approved by parliament, however, and it is still condemned by many lawyers to this day.
+In Jordan, courts saw an exponential increase in khulʿ cases after a law change that allowed a woman to end her marriage by returning her mahr and without proving fault.

 Nigeria

 Khulʿ is the most common form of divorce in Northern Nigeria.
 If a woman can provide enough compensation on her own or with the help of family, it is likely that she will be able to get out of an unhappy marriage.

 North America

-According to a ten-year study from 1992 to 2002 conducted by Dr Ilyas Ba-Yunus, the overall divorce rate amongst Muslims in North America was at 32% which was significantly lower than the 51% rate for the general population.
+According to a ten-year study from 1992 to 2002 conducted by Dr Ilyas Ba-Yunus, the overall divorce rate amongst the Muslim population in North America was at 32% which was significantly lower than the 51% rate for the general population.
 Further, In North America, a 2009 a study conducted for SoundVision, an Islamic foundation, concluded that 64% of Islamic divorces are initiated by women.
 Imams in North America have adopted multiple approaches towards Khulʿ.
 One of the biggest issues that cause imams to differ in their views is whether or not the women should return the mahr to the husband.
 Another important issue for women in North America is getting both a civil decree and religious divorce.
 Religious divorce is sought out as "a meaningful personal and spiritual process" that is attained in addition to (not as a substitute) to a civil decree.
 Another important issue that arises in North America is that many women are unaware of their Islamic right to seek khulʿ.
 Some North American women even caution that being assertive and knowledgeable of Islamic law in front of their imam may even be detrimental to them.
 Women have said that the imams appeared to be "less sympathetic" because they saw the women as challengers to their authority.